 USING ANIMATION TO ACCELERATE LEARNING & DEVELOPMENT

 Enter animation: complex information visualised in accessible, engaging narratives, guaranteed to hold your audience’s attention.
-Don’t just take our word for it: Forbes notes that animation is enjoying a rise in popularity, not least because projects can be completed remotely.

 Here, we share four reasons why animation is the key to long-lasting and effective L&D materials.

 The make-up of a company’s workforce shifts over time, meaning animated characters who remain relevant over the years are a vital asset as live-action representations have a far shorter shelf life.